g--o/JSCF/README.md

 ## Gettting JSCF
 JSCF is in development.
 Only prototype version is available.
 You can get a prototype build from [release/jscf.js](release/jscf.js).

 jscf.js is a *minified* version.
 To work with non-compact code you need to manually include the core modules + needed modules & components.
-This helps loading only whatever is neccessary and helps us debug problems.
+This helps loading only whatever is neccessary and helps debug problems.

 ## Screenshots
 **Pong Demo:**